|20 Nov 2008||#1|

 Pushing the Limits of Windows: Physical Memory.

-, and the operating system itself.
+One of the most fundamental resources on a computer is physical memory.
+Windows' memory manager is responsible with populating memory with the code and data of active processes, device drivers, and the operating system itself.
 Because most systems access more code and data than can fit in physical memory as they run, physical memory is in essence a window into the code and data used over time.
 The amount of memory can therefore affect performance, because when data or code a process or the operating system needs is not present, the memory manager must bring it in from disk.

 Besides affecting performance, the amount of physical memory impacts other resource limits.
 For example, the amount of non-paged pool, operating system buffers backed by physical memory, is obviously constrained by physical memory.
 Physical memory also contributes to the system virtual memory limit, which is the sum of roughly the size of physical memory plus the maximum configured size of any paging files.
 Physical memory also can indirectly limit the maximum number of processes, which I'll talk about in a future post on process and thread limits.
-Windows Client Memory Limits

 64-bit Windows client SKUs support different amounts of memory as a SKU-differentiating feature, with the low end being 512MB for Windows XP Starter to 128GB for Vista Ultimate.
 All 32-bit Windows client SKUs, however, including Windows Vista, Windows XP and Windows 2000 Professional, support a maximum of 4GB of physical memory.
 4GB is the highest physical address accessible with the standard x86 memory management mode.
 Originally, there was no need to even consider support for more than 4GB on clients because that amount of memory was rare, even on servers.